Bill Clinton

-Clinton was born and raised in Arkansas and attended Georgetown University.
-He received a Rhodes Scholarship to study at University College, Oxford, and later graduated from Yale Law School.
-He met Hillary Rodham at Yale; they married in 1975.
+Born and raised in Arkansas, Clinton graduated from Georgetown University in 1968, and later from Yale Law School, where he met his future wife, Hillary Rodham.
 After graduating from law school, Clinton returned to Arkansas and won election as state attorney general, followed by two non-consecutive tenures as Arkansas governor.
 As governor, he overhauled the state's education system and served as chairman of the National Governors Association.
-Clinton was elected president in the 1992 presidential election, defeating incumbent Republican president George H. W. Bush and independent businessman Ross Perot.
-At 46 years old, he became the third-youngest president of the United States and the first president to be born in the Baby Boomer generation.
+Clinton was elected president in the 1992 election, defeating the incumbent Republican president George H. W. Bush, and the independent businessman Ross Perot.
+He became the first president to be born in the Baby Boomer generation and the youngest to serve two full terms.

-Clinton presided over the longest period of peacetime economic expansion in American history.
-He signed into law the North American Free Trade Agreement (NAFTA) and the Violent Crime Control and Law Enforcement Act, but failed to pass his plan for national health care reform.
-The Republican Party won unified control of Congress for the first time in 40 years in the 1994 elections, but Clinton was still comfortably re-elected in 1996, becoming the first Democrat since Franklin D. Roosevelt to win a second full term.
+Clinton presided over the second longest period of peacetime economic expansion in American history.
+He signed into law the North American Free Trade Agreement and the Violent Crime Control and Law Enforcement Act but failed to pass his plan for national health care reform.
 Starting in the mid-1990s, he began an ideological evolution as he became much more conservative in his domestic policy, advocating for and signing the Personal Responsibility and Work Opportunity Act, the State Children's Health Insurance Program and financial deregulation measures.
 He appointed Ruth Bader Ginsburg and Stephen Breyer to the U.S. Supreme Court.
-During the last three years of Clinton's presidency, the Congressional Budget Office reported a budget surplus—the first such surplus since 1969.
 In foreign policy, Clinton ordered U.S. military intervention in the Bosnian and Kosovo wars, eventually signing the Dayton Peace agreement.
 He also called for the expansion of NATO in Eastern Europe and many former Warsaw Pact members joined NATO during his presidency.
 Clinton's foreign policy in the Middle East saw him sign the Iraq Liberation Act which gave aid to groups against Saddam Hussein.
 He also participated in the Oslo I Accord and Camp David Summit to advance the Israeli–Palestinian peace process, and assisted the Northern Ireland peace process.